Salon Showcase - St. LouisOctober 3

 March 3 - Eissey Campus Theater in Palm Beach Gardens

-Our Executive Director, along with other exceptionally talented artists in the A4AC network will embark on a professional tour based in Florida with a synopsis concert of Les Miserables.
-The tours have historically started in Florida, and then in some cases grown beyond.
-Stay tuned for more infomation, including cast and more tour dates.
+Our Executive Director, along with other exceptionally talented artists in the A4AC network will embark on a professional tour based in Florida, a synopsis concert of Les Miserables.
+Eight student performing artists are being mentored in the production alongside seasoned professional artists.

 Broadway Music on Tour